Classic Italian Beef Pot Roast

 - Prepare Marinade (24-36 hours in advance): Heat oil in a large saucepan over medium heat.
 Add celery, onions, and carrot and saute for 7 to 8 minutes, or until they are lightly caramelized.
 Add garlic, bay leaves, rosemary sprigs, and whole peppercorn, pour in wine, and bring mixture to a boil.
 Reduce heat and simmer liquid for 5 minutes to infuse wine.
 Remove from heat and allow to cool to room temperature.

-- Preheat the oven to 300 degrees Fahrenheit–and place rack in lower third of oven.
+- Preheat the oven to 300°F (150°C) and place a rack in lower third of oven.
 Remove the pot roast from the marinade, place on a rack on top of a baking sheet to drain (you want to save any marinade that drips from the meat for cooking later).
 Pat the meat thoroughly with paper towels, you want it to be relatively dry in order for it to brown well.

 - Heat the oil in a large skillet over medium heat.
 Add meat, and sear on all sides, using large kitchen tongs to turn it.
-It will take anywhere from 12-20 minutes total.
+It will take anywhere from 12 to 20 minutes total.
 It should be a relatively dark sear (especially due to the wine marinade).
-Transfer meat to a 3 or 4 quart Dutch oven.
+Transfer meat to a 3 or 4-quart Dutch oven.

 - Discard any fat in the skillet, and wipe it with a clean paper towel.
 Return skillet to medium-high heat and add the brandy–be extremely careful and stand back, as alcohol can ignite.
 Bring brandy to a boil, scraping bottom of skillet to deglaze any brown bits on bottom of pan.
 Reduce liquid to roughly 2 tablespoons.
 Strain the marinade into the skillet (reserve vegetables), and bring to a boil.
 Boil marinade until it is reduce to about a cup.
 Add stock, and boil again to reduce by half.
 Remove from heat.